ronilan/BlockLike/README.md

 ## Get Started

-The easiest way to start with BlockLike.js is using CodePen.IO.
+The easiest way to start with BlockLike.js is using CodePen or replit.
 Alternatively, you can create an index.html file and include BlockLike.js with the script tag.

-The [website](https://www.blocklike.org/#getstarted) has a one-click setup for CodePen and [instructions](https://www.blocklike.org/#getstarted) how to load the most recent version off of a CDN.
+The [website](https://www.blocklike.org/#getstarted) has a one-click setup for CodePen and [instructions](https://www.blocklike.org/#getstarted) how to set up replit and how to load the most recent version off of a CDN.

 ## Development